stephen-fox/dhash/README.md

 - Hashes all files in a given directory (and child directories)
 - Supports go.mod, SHA-256, and SHA-512 hash types
-- Optionally write each each individual file's hash to the output
+- Optionally write each individual file's hash to the output

 ## Examples